What does Dugri mean?

 Tips for listening

-- Receive what is being shared with openness, not judgement.
+- Receive what is being shared with openness, not judgment.

 - Do your best to truly hear your ally and take their perspective.